tuomas2/automate/docs/source/official_extensions/arduino.rst

 .. literalinclude:: vw_transmitter_conf.py

-Here you need to connect your RF transmitter device to digital pin 11.
+Here you need to connect your RF transmitter device to digital pin 11 and transmitter device's VCC into your digital pin 12 (push to transmit (PTT) pin).
 This will configure your module to transmit values from analog pins 0 and 1, and digital pins 2 and 3.
 Now you can disconnect Arduino's serial interface and it will work independently.
 When running this configuration application,